-Bond of Grace, formerly known as Mahima Yantra, is a consecrated form made of copper that has been placed in the sphere of the Dhyanalinga to imbibe its energies.
+Bond of Grace, formerly Mahima Yantra in the US and Nanmai Uruvam in India, is a consecrated form that has been placed in the sphere of the Dhyanalinga to imbibe its energies.

 I have continuously felt Sadhguru's presence since I signed up for the Ishanga 7% in late 2015.
 I feel my life and career are on autopilot, bringing me opportunities and growth which I was incapable of by myself alone.
 Soon after becoming Ishanga 7%, I got a job at one of the world's top Management Consulting firms.
 In the next two years, I traveled across the world and was promoted to Associate Partner.
 In another year's time, I served the CIO of a $70B Fortune50 company and now lead technology for a large business unit.
 All this from a Software Architect position just a few years ago.
 While one cannot ascertain why things really happen in life, his presence within myself has certainly altered my trajectory and led to a more intense and rewarding life.

 By becoming an Ishanga 7% partner you nourish the life within you and enhance your receptivity to grace